Royal Artillery Regiment (Malaysia): Colonel In Chief And Regimental Motto

+The traditional heraldic emblem of the Malaysian Royal Artillery follows the design of the emblem of the Royal Artillery in the UK.

 Role

 The main role of Rejimen Artileri DiRaja is to provide direct and indirect artillery fire support in the fields of operations.
 The modern Rejimen Artileri DiRaja is equipped with a variety of equipment and fulfils a wide range of roles, including observation, Airborne Artillery, Armoured (Mechanised) Artillery, Long Range Missile Systems and Air defence.
 Regular units of the Rejimen Artileri DiRaja are complemented by members of the Askar Wataniah, which presently provide 5 Artillery Batteries.

 Equipment

 The regiment is equipped with Field Artillery pieces, Multiple Launched Rocket Launchers, Anti Aircraft Artillery and Air Defence Missiles.
 Presently the artillery inventory includes: